Laboratory Training 3

 }

-Unlike C++, C# does not allow the creation of exceptions of primitive types.
+Unlike C++, C# does not allow the creation exceptions of primitive types.
 Only instances of classes derived from Exception are allowed.

 The try block contains exception-prone code: